Allyship Resources for Fashion Brands

 A personal note

 I wasn’t sure if or how to write this, but I feel that I can best advocate if I’m transparent about myself also.
-For context, I am a white woman (she/ her), 2nd generation Hungarian Serbian (former Yugoslavia), a CSA and DV survivor with a disability (Complex PTSD), a single mother to two wonderful children, carer to my youngest who is Autistic.
+For context, I am a Neurodivergent white woman (she/ her), 2nd generation Hungarian/ Serbian (former Yugoslavia), a CSA and DV survivor, a single mother to two wonderful children, carer to my youngest who is Autistic.
 I have been in the fashion industry for over 2 decades, and I have personally been bullied and discriminated against many times.
-Yet I recognise that where a Person of Colour is being discriminated against on the same grounds that I have been, it is compounded by racism- and that BIPOC experience in this industry is more difficult than it has been for me.
-I know that getting a foot in the door of the fashion industry was, and still is easier for someone who is white.
-I completely acknowledge that my own experiences of discrimination do not erase my white privilege.
+But I recognise that BIPOC and disabled experience in this industry is more amplified and more frequent than it has been for me.
+I know that getting a foot in the door of the fashion industry was, and still is easier for someone who is white and non-disabled.
+I completely acknowledge that my own experiences of discrimination do not erase my privilege.

 Actions I am taking in my business: